divinites/LatexEquationPreview/README.md

 Corresponding shortcut is <kbd>ctrl+shift+x</kbd> for show preview and <kbd>ctrl+shift+alt+x</kbd> for clean all preview.

 Users can simply click on the phantom to close a single equation preview.

+If auto-compile trigger in settings is set to `true`, then a preview with automatically show up when users are writing an equation.

 ## Configuration